Piettro314/Prediction-with-Pycaret/README.md

 <img src="https://github.com/Piettro314/Prediction-with-Pycaret/blob/main/media%20content/CompareModels.png" align="center">

 ## Create, tune and finalize the model
-Once a model is choosen it is then created, tuned and finalized.
+After a model has been selected, it is developed, fine-tuned, and ultimately completed.
+In this instance, the xbgboost model was chosen based on its strong showing in the comparison process, in top 5, and personal familiarity with it.
 ```
 xgb = create_model('xgboost')
 t_xgb= tune_model(xgb)